blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 4. **Watch `shot_alert.qo` volume separately.** Each `sync:true` alert Note triggers its own cellular session.
 The 10-minute per-alert cooldown limits the worst case to 6 sessions per alert type per hour, but if multiple alert types fire simultaneously on a badly off-spec process, session frequency can add up.
 Check the Notehub event log for alert Note volume during commissioning and confirm that alert thresholds are set appropriately for the specific mold and resin.

 **Using Mojo to validate power behavior.** Place the [Mojo](https://dev.blues.io/datasheets/mojo-datasheet/) inline between the 5 V step-down converter and the Notecarrier CX `+VUSB` rail during bench testing.
 Connect the Mojo's Qwiic cable to the **Notecarrier CX's Qwiic connector** so the Notecard can read the LTC2959 coulomb counter over the shared I²C bus.
-The Mojo measures the entire subsystem at the 5 V input rail — Notecard plus Notecarrier regulators plus Cygnet host — not the Notecard in isolation.
+The Mojo measures the entire subsystem at the 5 V input rail — Notecard plus Notecarrier regulators plus Cygnet host, not the Notecard in isolation.

 Published Notecard figures (from the [MBGLW datasheet](https://dev.blues.io/datasheets/notecard-datasheet/note-mbglw/)).
 The MBGLW uses an LTE Cat-1 bis modem (Quectel EG916Q-GL) plus a 2.4 GHz 802.11b/g/n WiFi module; the figures below are for the cellular path used in this design: